-Article 75 - Compliance audits
+Article 76 - Compliance audits

-- 1. UEFA and/or GFF and/or their nominated bodies/agencies reserve the right to, at any time, conduct compliance audits of GFF and of the licence applicant/licensee. - 2.
+- 1. The CFCB and/or the UEFA and/or GFF administration and/or their mandated agency, assessor or other body reserve the right to, at any time, conduct compliance audits of GFF and of the licence applicant/licensee. - 2.
 Compliance audits aim to ensure that GFF and the licence applicant/licensee, have fulfilled their obligations as defined in these regulations and that the UEFA Licence was correctly awarded at the time of the final decision of GFF. - 3.
-3 For the purpose of compliance audits, in the event of any discrepancy in the interpretation of the English and Georgian versions of these regulations, the English version prevails.
+The UEFA and/or GFF administration may mandate and instruct third-party agencies, assessors or other bodies to conduct compliance audits. - For the purpose of compliance audits, in the event of any discrepancy in the interpretation of the English and Georgian versions of these regulations, the English version prevails.